-In conservation biology, I challenge students to think outside of the material that they learned, to question it, question the methodology of the studies we read and to think critically about the subject, rather than accepting that it must be good because it’s been published.
-For practice, I encouraged them to challenge not only challenge each other’s ideas, but also my ideas.
-I turned it into a game and showed them that I welcomed it to a) set an example and show them how to deal with challenges in a productive way and b) to encourage a positive supportive environment where challenges were a way to help you develop your thinking.
-It worked.
-There was some hesitation in the earlier tutorials, but by the end, some groups were having very lively and fruitful discussions, challenging each other and trying to understand where the other person was coming from.
+Critical thinking as an essential skill that individuals need to develop.
+I challenge students to think outside of the material that they read, to question it, question the methodology and to think critically about the subject, rather than accepting that it must be good because it was published.
+For practice, I encouraged students to challenge not only each other’s ideas, but also my ideas.
+I turned it into a game and showed them that I welcomed their challenge to a) set an example and show them how to deal with challenges in a productive way and b) encourage a positive supportive environment where challenges were a way to help you develop your thinking.
+It worked!
+There was some hesitation in the earlier tutorials, but by the end, most groups had lively and fruitful discussions by challenging each other and trying to understand where the other person was coming from.

-Creating this sort of a safe environment is crucial for developing critical thinking skills in students.
-Again, in conservation biology, I wanted to encourage a lively discussion, but also wanted to ensure that students were respectful of each other’s ideas and opinions.
-In the first ten minutes of the first class I made it very clear that the environment that I was trying to create was one of mutual respect and understanding – not just between the students and myself, but also between fellow students.
+While I wanted to encourage a lively discussion, I also wanted to ensure that students were respectful of each other’s ideas and opinions.
+Creating this type of safe environment is crucial for developing critical thinking skills.
+So, in the first ten minutes of the first tutorial I made it very clear that the environment that I was trying to create was one of mutual respect and understanding – not just between the students and myself, but also between fellow students.
 I taught three sections.
-The first and last section were open to discussions after the initial speech about creating a safe space, but it was a pain to get students in my middle section to speak out.
+The first and last sections were open to discussions after the initial speech about creating a safe space, but it was a pain to get students in my middle section to speak out.
 Initially, I thought they just needed some time to get used to each other and that they would start participating in a week or two.
-After three weeks, they were still hesitant.
-So, after the third tutorial, I asked them if there was anything I could do to encourage participation since the entire point of the tutorials was participation and developing critical thinking skills.
-A few students came up to me and mentioned that they were hesitant to participate because they were worried that they might offend people whose opinions differed from theirs.
+But, after three weeks, they were still hesitant.
+So, I asked them what I could do to encourage participation since that was the entire point of the tutorials.
+A few students came up to me, after class, and mentioned that they were hesitant to participate because they were worried that they might offend people whose opinions differed from their own.

 Taking what they had said into account, before beginning the fourth tutorial session for that section, I reiterated that this was a safe space, but I added that the tutorial was also a learning space.
-We would start with the basic assumption that no one wanted to hurt or offend anyone else, and if they did, then we could discuss it in a mature and respectful manner to understand what was offensive, so that everyone in the class learns what not to do in the future.
-After this introduction, participation in the class increased by more than two-fold!
-Next year, when I teach the same course, I plan on making sure that the students realise, from the get-go, that safe space also means that when you make a mistake, we will work through it together.
+We would start with the basic assumption that no one wanted to hurt or offend anyone else, and if they did, then we could discuss it in a mature and respectful manner to understand what was offensive, so that everyone in the class learns the what and the why.
+After this intervention, participation in the class increased by more than two-fold!
+The following year, when I taught the same course, I made sure that the students realised, from the get-go, that safe space also means that when you make a mistake, we work through it together.
+That year, participation was high in all sessions from the beginning!

-In the end, my goal is that students learn to think critically about any relevant contemporary issues in the field, consider the problem from multiple perspectives and make a strong case for their proposed solution.
-When presenting their proposed solutions, I also try to encourage my students to be willing and flexible to adapt their plans based on valid recommendations, since that is a vital skill that can be useful in the workplace.
+To summarize, my goal is for students to learn to think critically about any relevant topic and/or contemporary issue, consider the problem from multiple perspectives and make a strong case for their proposed solution.
+I also encourage students to be willing and flexible to adapt their views and plans based on valid arguments and recommendations, respectively—after all, problem solving, flexibility and adaptability are vital skills in any workplace.

-SAGES poster
+Tags: Higher Ed; Personal Ruminations; SAGES poster